mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="“Most certainly I tell you, he who hears my word and believes him who sent me has eternal life, and **doesn’t come into judgment**, but has passed out of death into life." verse="John 5:24"
+text="Most certainly I tell you, he who hears my word and believes him who sent me has eternal life, and **doesn’t come into judgment**, but has passed out of death into life." verse="John 5:24"
-%}
 %}
 </div>
 </div>